mscarey/legislice/docs/guides/downloading.rst

-An important caveat for this feature is that the return value of the :meth:`~legislice.enactments.BaseEnactment.cross_references` method will only be populated with internal links that have been marked up in the United States Legislative Markup XML published by the legislature.
+An important caveat for this feature is that the return value of the :meth:`~legislice.enactments.Enactment.cross_references` method will only be populated with internal links that have been marked up in the United States Legislative Markup XML published by the legislature.
 Unfortunately, some parts of the United States Code don’t include any link markup when making references to